 What could be done to make your neighbourhood more family friendly?

-I’m moving into a new neighbourhood that is especially known for its family-oriented nature – Lynn Valley in the North Shore.
+After reading an article on I’m the Baby! blog, i’m moving into a new neighbourhood that is especially known for its family-oriented nature – Lynn Valley in the North Shore.
 There are many, many families in the community.
 That said, things are changing.
 One thing that we noticed in the process of seeking out our next home was that we were not alone in our quest for a house that could accommodate two families.
 Perhaps driven by the affordability challenge, many new house-seekers are looking for opportunities to share space and create deliberate communities of support.
 The realtors we spoke to recognized this phenomena and found that home we two above ground floors were going for a premium and families saw the potential to create defacto horizontal duplexes.

 How do you maximize space in your home/make it work for your family?